applewoodsmokedham/metagraph/memory-bank/progress.md

 7. **Optimize Performance**: Implement caching and pagination to improve performance with large datasets.

-This progress document provides a comprehensive overview of the current state of the METHANE project, what has been accomplished, what remains to be done, and the known issues that need to be addressed.
+This progress document provides a comprehensive overview of the current state of the METAGRAPH project, what has been accomplished, what remains to be done, and the known issues that need to be addressed.